 Pair trading allows you to take advantage of divergences between the 2 underlying assets.
 You first need to choose a strong and weak asset depending on the trend.
 You will then open a long position on the weaker asset – the one that is underperforming, while you will go short on the stronger asset.

-Let’s pick 2 stocks within the French banking sector – if we see that 2 banks (BNP Paribas and Société Générale) suddenly aren’t following the same trend, then you know that the correlation is weakening.
+Let’s pick 2 stocks within the French banking sector – if we see that 2 banks (Google and Facebook) suddenly aren’t following the same trend, then you know that the correlation is weakening.
 You can take advantage of this to make profits with a pair trading strategy.
-To take advantage of this divergence, short the bank that is going up and go long on one bank that is going down.
+To take advantage of this divergence, short the company that is going up and go long on one company that is going down.

 Hedging is often compared to insurance.
 For instance, if you have a car insurance policy against accidents, and if something bad happens to your car, the negative consequences won’t are reduced.
 In finance, hedging is often used to reduce or completely negate risks from other investment vehicles.
 Hedge funds, big banks, and many other investment firms all use hedging to protect their investments.

 Let’s say that you have a diversified portfolio with Coca-Cola, Bayer, BMW and BNP Paribas.
 You think that the French banking sector is weakening.
 You open a short position on BNP Paribas to hedge against a short-term decrease in BNP Paribas’ stock price.